-If you are buying a property and it is not a new build and covered by a builders guarantee, they can be worthwhile to uncover issues that will cost a sizeable amount of money in the future.
+If you are buying a property and it is not a new build and covered by a builders guarantee, a homebuyers report can be worthwhile to uncover any issues that may cost a sizeable amount of money in the future.

-There are different levels of surveys you can buy; most people will choose a survey based on the perceivable condition of the property.
-Even though some of the surveys can be expensive measured against future possible expenses that can occur.
+There are different levels of surveys you can buy; most people will choose a survey based on the perceived condition of the property.
+Even though some of the surveys can be expensive, this should be weighed against potential future expenses that may occur.

 A detailed report provides you with an in-depth analysis of the property’s condition highlighting a range of issues which includes advice on defects, repairs and maintenance options.
 Included with the RICS Building Survey are advice sheets on how to deal with some of the more common problems that have been found at the property including an outline of repair options and the consequences of not dealing with any potential issues highlighted within the report.